vistemur/autodoc-news/README.md

 ## optimizations 🚀

 - pagination (new news added with scroll)
-- image local cache (images saved to app memmory for quik access)
+- image local cache (images saved to app memmory for quick access)
 - image disk cache (images saved to disk cache folder to save network traffic)
 - web view is shared and preloaded